metaflop/metaflop-www/readme.md

 * ... a javascript powered web interface
 * ... a sinatra based backend
-* ... an extensive external tool chain that generates the preview images and output fonts
+* ... a unix tool chain that generates the preview and output fonts

 The output is a downloadable [opentype font](http://en.wikipedia.org/wiki/OpenType).